Claualvarez/ECCB2020/Superimposition.md

 **2. Go to the [TM-align](https://zhanglab.ccmb.med.umich.edu/TM-align/) web server page and upload the PDB file for 4xpx and 5fnn and run the superimposition by clicking the *Run TM-align* button.**

 **3. Examine the [results](https://zhanglab.ccmb.med.umich.edu/TM-align/tmp/115059.html).** \
     How many residues have been aligned? \
-  What is the TM-score of this superimposition?
+    What is the TM-score of this superimposition? \
+    What is the RMSD of this superimposition?

+**4. Let's try a different algorithm.
+Go to the [CLICK web server](http://cospi.iiserpune.ac.in/click/).** \

   ![TM-align output for the alignment of 2p0n:A and 5fnnA](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/TMalign_2p0n-5fnn_output.png)